kunupat/aws-solution-architect-associate-certification-notes/README.md

 ```
 > **Note:** IAM policy has three main parts: Action, Effect and Resource.
 An IAM policy DOESN'T have principal.

+### IAM Roles
+- Global service
+- Use IAM Roles instead of using AWS access and private key to access AWS services programmatically (using CLI, API, etc.)
+  - E.g. Attach an IAM role to EC2 instance that allows admin access to S3.
+Then, when you SSH into this EC2 instance, you can run AWS CLI commands like `aws s3 ls` from this EC2 instance without needing to configure AWS CLI with the AWS access key and private key(
+- IAM Role can be attached to a running EC2 instance too now

 ## Simple Storage Service
 - Object based storage (0TB to 5TB file sizes)
 - Unlimited Storage